Research summary

 Convex optimization and nonlinear programming

-Manifold optimization, eigenvalue optimizations
+Matrix optimization: manifold optimization, eigenvalue optimizations

-Machine learning including deep learning and reinforcement learning
+Optimization for AI: deep learning and reinforcement learning

 Applications in science and engineering

-Manifold Optimization
+Manifold optimization

 Jiang Bo, Meng Xiang, Wen Zaiwen, Chen Xiaojun, An exact penalty approach for optimization with nonnegative orthogonality constraints, Mathematical Programming, Vol. 198, 855–897, 2023